Top

 Contact our firm today to schedule a free consultation by clicking here to submit your information online and be contacted by our firm.
 We can handle the preparation and submission of your U.S. federal income tax return to ensure your Singaporean Central Provident Fund is not exposed to U.S. income tax.

-Bluebook Citation: John Anthony Castro, U.S. Tax Treatment of Singaporean Central Provident Funds, Castro Int’l Tax Blog (Dec.
+Bluebook Citation: U.S. Tax Treatment of Singaporean Central Provident Funds, Castro Int’l Tax Blog (Dec.
 8, 2019) url.

 [1] See IRC §§ 3101, 3111.